GrowthPath/zoho_analytics_connector/README.md

         impResult2 = get_enhanced_zoho_analytics_client.data_upload(import_content=import_content2, table_name="animals")
         assert (impResult2)

-#Run SQL.
+ <b>Run SQL</b>.
 You can join tables.
 The rows are returned as a DictReader.
 If you pass ' characters into IN(...) clauses,
 you need to escape them yourself (double ')

     def test_data_download(get_enhanced_zoho_analytics_client):